JayroALH/FlowBlur/README.md

-I love the directional Blur effect, its in a lot of image editing software but it has a pretty big limitation. it only works in one direction (Not the band)
+I love the directional Blur effect, it's in lots of image editing software but it has a pretty big limitation, it only can be applied in one direction in all the image.

 Lets see an example